Robust 3D reconstruction of dynamic scenes from single-photon lidar using Beta-divergences: Application to online reconstruction

 \section{Application to online reconstruction}

-In this section, we consider a set of $N$ sequential temporal periods during which a ToA histogram is recording for each for the $P$ pixels.
+In this section, we consider a set of $N$ sequential temporal periods during which a ToA histogram is recorded for each of the $P$ pixels.
 We denote by $\bfy_{n,p}$ the set of photon ToAs and $d_{p,n}$ the depth of the object in the pixel $p$ and frame $n$.